firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes
 ### Upcoming Release
 -   Changes
-    - Added `Query::Count()`, which fetches the number of documents in the result set without actually downloading the documents ([#1174](https://github.com/firebase/firebase-cpp-sdk/pull/1174)).
+    - Firestore: Added `Query::Count()`, which fetches the number of documents in the result set without actually downloading the documents ([#1174](https://github.com/firebase/firebase-cpp-sdk/pull/1174)).

 ### 10.4.0